classgraph/classgraph/classgraph-vfs/README.md

 FileSystems.newFileSystem(URI.create("cgvfs:" + zipFile), Map.of()); // cgvfs
 ```

-Two archives, 256 files each, both built in `/tmp` and neither checked into the repository:
+Two archives, 5120 entries each, both built in `/tmp` and neither checked into the repository:

-* `random.zip` -- 256 files of 1MB each from `/dev/urandom`, **stored** uncompressed
+* `random.zip` -- 5120 files of 1MB each from `/dev/urandom`, **stored** uncompressed (5.0GB, which
-  (256MB).
-Random data does not compress, so this measures the read path with the inflater out of
+  makes it a ZIP64 archive).
+Random data does not compress, so this measures the read path with the
-  the picture.
+  inflater out of the picture.
-* `books.zip` -- 256 ebooks from Project Gutenberg, **deflated** at level 9 (141MB of text
+* `books.zip` -- 256 ebooks downloaded from Project Gutenberg, replicated to 5120 entries under
+  distinct names, **deflated** at level 9 (2.6GB of text compressed to 0.9GB).
+Here inflation
-  compressed to 50MB).
-Here inflation dominates, and both providers use the same
+  dominates, and both providers use the same `java.util.zip.Inflater`.
+A zip does not deduplicate
-  `java.util.zip.Inflater`.
+  between entries, so the replicated archive costs exactly what 5120 separately downloaded ebooks of
+  the same size distribution would; it saves 12000 requests against a volunteer Gutenberg mirror.

 ### Opening, enumerating and closing